 7. Fried Cheese Sandwich

 60 CZK = $2.40 USD

 How can you go wrong with anything that has the words "fried," "cheese," and "sandwich" in the name?!
 This sandwich is served on a delicious bun, but the filling is deep-fried cheese.
 Yes, like a mozzarella stick in a bun!
 It's even smeared with some tartar sauce.
 Hallelujah!

 8. Open-Faced Sandwich or Obložené chlebíčky (a.k.a. garnished breads)

 19 CZK = $0.75 USD

 Prague offers a ton of delicious, hearty, and flavorful food and drinks on the streets!
-There's even more than we tried, like tons of pork, skewers, and sandwiches!
-But, that's not what we tried.
-These 8 were the most unique to us and delicious!
+There's even more than I tried, like tons of pork, skewers, and sandwiches!
+But, these 8 were the most unique to me and delicious!
 So, get out there and try them all!